Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
     ```

-For more information about HotSwapAgent configuration for Java 8, please check the [HotSwapAgent documentation](http://hotswapagent.org/mydoc_quickstart.html){:target="_blank"}.
+For more information about HotSwapAgent configuration for Java 8, check the [HotSwapAgent documentation](http://hotswapagent.org/mydoc_quickstart.html){:target="_blank"}.

 ##### Configuring HotSwapAgent in the project (Java 11)

 Using Java 11 and HotSwapAgent, it isn't necessary to configure the java agent and the alternative JVM as in previous versions.
 Instead, it is required
 to use an alternative pre-built JDK distribution.
 That JDK is based on OpenJDK and includes all the required modifications to run the HotSwapAgent properly.

-In the context of the Alfresco SDK 4.1, this change is an issue because the JDK installation is inherited from the [Alfresco java docker image](https://github.com/Alfresco/alfresco-docker-base-java){:target="_blank"}.
+In the context of the Alfresco SDK 4.2, this change is an issue because the JDK installation is inherited from the [Alfresco java docker image](https://github.com/Alfresco/alfresco-docker-base-java){:target="_blank"}.
 It is necessary to modify the project ACS docker image to change the default java installation of the container's OS to the one provided by HotSwapAgent.

 A way to implement the required modifications would be: